 - I. That a JR has the potential to reveal all communications concerning the school from a variety of bodies. - 2.
-Loss of a JR could be expensive. - Even if the JR found against the Government or Ofsted's decisions, neither were under any obligation to change their original decision.
+Loss of a JR could be expensive. - 3.
+Even if the JR found against the Government or Ofsted's decisions, neither were under any obligation to change their original decision.

 It was agreed that the start point for exploration would be a desktop review by a barrister.
-For this, the offer of external funding was received and accepted.
+For this, the offer regarding external funding was received and accepted.

-Following the Notice of Closure there were trepidations within governance on the likelihood of a smooth, seamless run-down to closure.
-These forebodings were not without foundations, for example, some of the Trust and SLT's past experiences in communicating with the DfE and the ESFA, plus the attitude of those education providers in the County who had expressed their antagonism towards ROA students.
+Following the Notice of Closure there were trepidations within governance on the likelihood of a smooth, seamless run down to closure.
+These forebodings were not without foundations, for example, some of the Trust and SLT's past experiences in communicating with "Since that time the Trust and the Governing Body have been subjected to the most intense criticism and attack from all sides, some of which was anticipated but the intensity over six long years has been beyond belief.
+Privately, civil servants have admitted that it exceeded anything else they had seen anywhere in England.
+So where did this come from?"

+the DfE and the ESFA, plus the attitude of those education providers in the County who had expressed their antagonism towards Robert Owen Academy students.
 Within governance, members were always appreciative of the small number of schools that supported this initiative.